ebootdpr/ebootdpr/README.md

  I've recently begun learning the Rust programming language, Typescript and Go.
 And Programming Patterns and System designs.

 ## Background and Objectives
-I studied Electromecanics Engineering for two years, Professor Physics for three years, and Electronics Engineering for two years, abandoned them all for different reasons.
-I used to fix PCs.
-Then, last year, I decided to take a course on repairing phones, and tablets but the market didnt go well afterwards so I decided to take a 540 degrees and go study for Full Stack Developer at Henry bootcamp for 5 months.
-Fortunately, I had already learned the fundamentals of programming in C when I was 15 years old in high school, and I learned a little bit more in university at Electronics engineering, where I learned OOP in C++.
-In addition, I worked on some simple video game projects with Godot, Unity, and Unreal Engine and some arduino projects
+I studied Electromechanical Engineering, Electronics Engineering, and Teaching in Physics, but abandoned them for different reasons.
+I used to repair PCs and laptops.
+Then, in 2022, I decided to take a course on repairing phones and tablets, but the market didn't do well afterwards, so I decided to take a 540-degree turn and study to become a Full Stack developer at Henry's bootcamp for 4 months.
+Fortunately, I had already learned the fundamentals of programming in C in high school and in university in the Engineering field.
+Additionally, I worked on some simple video game projects with Godot, Unity, and Unreal Engine where I learned Shader programming.

-Now I'm looking for a job that would challenge me to improve my programming and problem-solving abilities.
+Currently, I am looking for a job that challenges me to improve my programming skills, problem-solving abilities, and teamwork.

-My currently short timed objective is that I want to become the equivalent of a Software Engineer without actually doing the career by doing the free online open courses available in Yale and MIT.
+My short-term goal is to become the equivalent of a software engineer without actually doing the degree, by taking advantage of different resources, such as the open and free courses available on the websites of MIT and Yale.